GledsonAfonso/courses-and-tutorials/books/desbravando-solid/README.md

 ./cotuba.sh -d directory/of/the/book -f epub
 ```

-An `book.pdf` should be generated after this.
+An `book.epub` should be generated after this.